e-aji/week-5-work-day-scheduler-challenge/README.md

 ## Usage

 * This scheduler is broken up into nine timeblocks for a full workday, covering the hours of 9:00am-17:00pm.
-* Each time block covers an hour and has a text area where the user can
+* Each time block covers an hour and has a text area where the user can input a task that would like to complete in that time.
+* Each time block is colour coded to reflect the time of day and if it corresponds to being past, present or future.
+Past events will be in grey, present events in orange and future events in green.
+* Using the save button present for each hour block, the user can then save the input into local storage.
+* This means that when the user revisits the webpage or refreshes, the text that they have inputted will always be there to be viewed until they decide to delete it.
+* While saved in local storage, the event input is saved with the corresponding time so it is always displayed in that time block.

 ## Images